 The Bloedel Conservatory is an interesting place for both young children and adults.
 It’s also Vancouver’s best place for nature on a rainy day!

-Today the heritage building is home to over 100 uncaged birds, ranging from macaws, parrots and even a pheasant, and thousands of exotic plants (including 500 different species).
-Look around carefully and you’ll see all kinds of feathered creatures amongst the branches and leaves!
-Except for the large parrots, they can be hard to see, especially the tiny ones, but they are there.
-(Note: Don’t expect to see all of the birds on your visit.
-Also, don’t forget that getting pooped on by a bird is supposed to be good luck!)
+Look around carefully and you’ll see all kinds of feathered creatures among the branches and leaves!
+The parrots might be hard to see, but they are there.
+Don’t expect to see all of the birds on your visit though.
+Also, don’t forget that getting pooped on by a bird is supposed to bring good luck!

 Where is the Bloedel Conservatory?